 Junts pel Sí is itself a left-right coalition.
 Puigdemont’s center-right teamed up with the Republican Left to turn the regional election in September into a de facto referendum on independence.

-Spain’s central government and Constitutional Court have consistently blocked an official independence referendum in the region.
+Spain’s central government and al Court have consistently blocked an official independence referendum in the region.

 Junts pel Sí fell seven seats short of a majority, forcing it into a coalition with the CUP.